How To File An Illinois Small Estate Affidavit For A Probate-Free Estate

 One of the hidden secrets of the Illinois Small Estate Affidavit is that it can be used to avoid the probate process even if the decedent’s estate is worth more than $100,000.
 This is because the affidavit does not require you to list all of the decedent’s assets.

-See also The Comprehensive Guide To Probate Law In Illinois: Navigating Estate Planning And Administration
+See also Probate Court Illinois: A Comprehensive Guide To Estate Administration

 If you are the personal representative of an estate that is worth more than $100,000, you may be able to file an Illinois Small Estate Affidavit if you are able to value the assets at less than $100,000.
 This can be done by taking into account any debts or liens that are against the assets.